athankefalas/swift-toasts/README.md

 After a `Toast` is created, it is scheduled for presentation in a queue.
 A scheduled Toast may be cancelled *before* it is presented by the source it was scheduled from, depending on context and the active environment configuration.

-By default, a scheduled toast will not be cancelled unless the scene containing it's source is dismissed.
+By default, a scheduled toast will not be cancelled unless the scene containing its source is dismissed.
 The cancellation policy in the current environment can be configured by using the `toastCancellation` modifier.

 Please note, that cancellation only affects Toasts that have not yet been presented and are still waiting for presentation in the schedulers queue.